Please Note this information relates to Rover Scouts Victoria members ONLY.

-The exemption also requires a record of possession, which is held by the Victorian Rover Council as well as the Crew in direct possession of the sword.
+The exemption also requires a record of possession, which is held by the Victorian Rover Council as well as the Unit in direct possession of the sword.

-What this means for Crews is that when possessing and using a sword for Crew ceremonies, there are important regulations and responsibilities to be adhered to.
-When looking to acquire a sword the Crew should consider the following:
+What this means for Units is that when possessing and using a sword for Unit ceremonies, there are important regulations and responsibilities to be adhered to.
+When looking to acquire a sword the Unit should consider the following:

 Where do I get a sword from?

 There are businesses that legally sell swords to those with exemptions under the Act.
 Though it could be worth your time to approach your local Freemason Lodge and ask them if they have any swords that they could let you have.
 The local historical society may also be a good start.
 There are even some Units that take on the challenge of making a sword out of wood or even learn how to work with metal!

 Where will it be stored?

 The sword will need to be stored in a safe manner, in a locked storage box that is secure in your den or hall.
 It also needs to have a means to be transported to where you will be using the sword and remain safe and secured.

 With the sword locked away, there should be a key that can provide access to only those that should have access.
 This means that no one under 18 should have access.
 It is also a good rule to have that Squires are not to handle the sword.
 This falls in line with the ‘active member’ rule, which requires a 6-month period within the movement before being covered by the exemption, which is the length that it should ordinarily take someone to complete their Squire training after joining the Crew.